Nominations are open!

 Executive Committee member description

 This volunteer position is open to any VSTA member.
 The Executive Committee provides advice to the In-House Table Officers (President/Vice-Presidents) and takes on an active leadership role.
 This is an excellent opportunity for anyone looking to gain more insight into the workings of their local union and the school board.
-You may serve as a Local Representative, chair one of the VSTA standing committees (Pro-D, Health & Safety, Working & Learning Conditions/Bargaining, Social & Environmental Justice, Technology), serve as the TTOC Rep, or be a Member-at-Large.
+You may serve as a Local Representative , chair one of the VSTA standing committees (Pro-D, Health & Safety, Working & Learning Conditions/Bargaining, Social & Environmental Justice, Technology), serve as the Aboriginal Chair, TTOC Chair, or be a Member-at-Large.

-We ask for the following commitments: attending three Thursday evening meetings a month, going to one annual weekend retreat (usually the 3rd week of September), willingness to attend the BCTF AGM during Spring Break (starts on a Saturday afternoon and ends on the following Tuesday afternoon), sitting on VSB Advisory Committees as well as attending SURT days during the year.
+We ask for the following commitments: attending three Thursday evening meetings a month, going to one annual weekend retreat (usually the 3rd week of September), willingness to attend the BCTF AGM during Spring Break (starts on a Saturday afternoon and ends on the following Tuesday afternoon), sitting on VSB Advisory Committees as well as attending School Union Rep Training (SURT) days during the year.

 VSTA In-House Table Officer description (President/Vice-President)

-- Member services – Collective Agreement information, discipline, Health & Wellness
+- Member services – Collective Agreement interpretation, discipline, Health & Wellness

-- Liaising with Board staff – Human Resources, Labour Relations, Senior Management
+- Liaising with Board staff – Employee Relations, Labour Relations, Senior Management

 - Collective Agreement – enforcement and interpretation, grievances and arbitrations